 Salo doubts Williams can bounce back in 2013 21 March, 2013 In Melbourne it was an early shower for Pastor Maldonado Former Formula 1 driver Mika Salo has questioned whether Williams has the ability to recover from a bad start to the 2013 world championship season.
 In a similar slump early this year is McLaren, but Finn Salo – a former Toyota and Sauber driver – tipped the great British team to bounce back soon.
 “I think we will see an improvement from them (McLaren) as early as the next race,” the 46-year-old pundit told the Finnish broadcaster MTV3.
 “With those resources you can improve, as we have seen before.
 If they’ve had a bad start, very quickly they have improved and started to win races,” he added.
 Salo, however, questions whether Oxfordshire based Williams can stage a similar turnaround, given its comparatively inferior size and resources.
 Referring to his countryman Valtteri Bottas’ Melbourne debut, Salo said: “He handled things well, but it was miserable.
 The car is not good.
 Almost the last of all the teams.
 “Williams has a lot of work ahead now.
 Yes, it is an experienced team, but do they have the resources to improve when the car is this bad?”
-(GMM) Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+(GMM) Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.